laurencelundblade/QCBOR/README.md

 * Finish cannot be called repeatedly on a partial decode (some tests used this, but it is not really a good thing to use in the first place)
 * UsefulOutBuf_OutUBuf changed to work differently
 * UsefulOutBuf_Init works differently
+* The "_3" functions are replaced with "_2" functions (the macros that referenced _3, now reference _2 and work the same)
+* There is a new AddTag functon instead of the "_3" functions, making the interface simpler and saving some code
+* QCBOREncode_AddRawSimple_2 is removed (the macros that referenced still exist and work the same)